aslushnikov/latex-online/README.md

 1. `node app.js` - runs node server
 2. `memcached` - runs local memcached instance

 # TODO List

 * Add optional query arguments
     - `strict-mode` if true, then return PDF if and only if it doesn't have errors
-    - `download` if true, return file in attachment and not to the browser
-    - `cache` if false, do not cache response
 * Add some statistics on API usage